NZMinusDev/TOXIN/README.md

    10. If the source code is changed, the user device will know about it and download only the latest version of the project (provided by hashing the output files).
    11. It should work the same on different platforms.

+5. [stylelint](https://stylelint.io/) based on [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) with [stylelint-order](https://github.com/hudochenkov/stylelint-order) and [stylelint-scss](https://github.com/kristerkari/stylelint-scss).
-5. [ESLinter](https://eslint.org/) based on [Airbnb standarts](https://github.com/airbnb/javascript) integrated with prettier and typescript which protects your knee from :gun: and your life from wasting :clock2:.
+6. [ESLinter](https://eslint.org/) based on [Airbnb standarts](https://github.com/airbnb/javascript) integrated with prettier and typescript which protects your knee from :gun: and your life from wasting :clock2:.
-6. Pre-installed libraries:
+7. Pre-installed libraries:
    1. [fontawesome-free](https://fontawesome.com/) and [material-design-icons](https://github.com/google/material-design-icons).
    2. [JQuery](https://jquery.com/).
    3. [lodash-es](https://lodash.com/) to supplement the js standard.
 Tip: you should use only import of lodash-es(moreover, when importing, only care about the readability and strictness of the code, and not the optimization of the weight) instead of common lodash because ES6+ module syntax is supported by terser for optimization.
    4. [inputmask](https://github.com/RobinHerbots/Inputmask) for form validation.
-7. Custom Tools:
+8. Custom Tools:
    1. [Basic layouts](./app/src/layouts/);
    2. pug, scss, ts [shortcuts](./app/src/utils/devTools/);
    3. [pug](<(./.vscode/template-snippets.code-snippets)>) and [scss](<(./.vscode/@media-snippets.code-snippets)>) snippets, [ts](<(./.vscode/script-snippets.code-snippets)>);